As a project manager, what’s the first thing you do when planning a project?

 Goal setting can have two outcomes: favorable and unfavorable.
 With favorable outcomes come feelings of satisfaction, while unfavorable outcomes are associated with dissatisfaction and anxiety.
 Research indicates that engagement of values, cognitive focus, and role clarity all contribute to favorable outcomes.
 On the other hand, unfavorable outcomes are preceded by feelings of pressure, role conflict and feelings of inequity.

-Therefore, it is wise to keep in mind the importance of value-driven goals, know your employees’ values, and make sure their roles are clearly defined.
+Therefore, it is wise to keep in mind the importance of goals, know your employees’ values, and make sure their roles are clearly defined.